 Edelweiss Acquiring Airbus A350s, Retiring Airbus A340s

-Zurich-based Edelweiss Air currently has a fleet of 18 aircraft, including 13 Airbus A320s and five Airbus A340-300s.
-The carrier has an average fleet age of around 20 years, and plans to modernize its fleet.
-Edelweiss Air will acquire six Airbus A350-900s, which will replace the carrier’s five Airbus A340-300s:
+Up until now, Zurich-based Edelweiss Air has had a fleet of 18 aircraft, including 13 Airbus A320s and five Airbus A340-300s.
+The carrier has an average fleet age of around 20 years, and is working on modernizing its fleet.
+Edelweiss Air is now in the process of taking delivery of six Airbus A350-900s, which will replace the carrier’s five Airbus A340-300s:

 Here’s how Edelweiss Air CEO Bernd Bauer describes this fleet renewal: